France - River Seine Through Paris (★★★★★)

 Pont Royal backed by Pavillon de Flore on the far side

-This is as good a spot as any to go hunting for some lunch - and so here my passage along the river comes to a brief halt as I head off to hunt for some food - but with it being Paris the streets are just as lovely as the riverside.
+Here is as good a spot as any to go hunting for some food - and so here my passage along the river comes to a brief halt as I head off to find something to eat - but with it being Paris the streets are just as lovely as the riverside.

 Parisian streets

-But I am soon back by the side of the river, as I pass by the Institut de France building, which was originally built as a college - funded via a bequest from Cardinal Mazarin, and opening in 1688.
+But we are soon back by the side of the river - and next we pass by the Institut de France building, which was originally built as a college - funded via a bequest from Cardinal Mazarin, and opening in 1688.

 Institut de France building

-There's not too much more interesting history associated with this building, but that does not matter too much, because now we hit the jewel of the Seine - crossing over Pont Neuf to Île de la Cité (island of the city).
+There's not too much more interesting history associated with this building, but next we hit one of richest parts of Paris in terms of history - crossing over Pont Neuf to Île de la Cité (island of the city).

 Île de la Cité

-Here I'm keen to find a spot to settle down and eat my recently bought lunch, and I find a quiet spot right near Notre-Dame to settle myself down.
+Here I'm keen to find a spot to settle down and eat my food - and I manage to find a quiet spot right near Notre-Dame to settle down and have a bit of a rest.

-A shame about the scaffolding, but not a bad spot for lunch
+A shame about the scaffolding, but not a bad spot for some food

 Notre-Dame is of course having a lot of work done after a fire in 2019, but the cathedral looks to be getting close to normal now after extensive works (as can be seen).

-My food consumed and with my energy levels boosted again, I cross over onto Île Saint-Louis, and then continue on via the far side of the river to before - but now we seem to be entering something more like a financial district of Paris, and slowly as we go on the historic charm of Paris starts to fade as we close in on Gare de Lyon, and my stopping point for the night.
+Now we seem to be entering something more like the financial district of Paris, and as we go on, the very unique historic charm of Paris starts to fade as we close in on Gare de Lyon, and my stopping point for the night.

-It's been a great day walking the city.
-I wish I had a bit more time to have been able to venture off and potter about, but just having the chance to get a feel for the city has made this a perfect day.
+It's been a great way to kill a few hours, just walking the city - and I wish I had a bit more time to have been able to venture off and potter about, but there really is just so much to see in such a small central area.

 Comments